automerge/automerge/docs/src/binary_document.md

 See [Change columns](.#change-columns) for the columns that may be included here.

 ## Change bytes

+For each change we encode its information in the following columns (note the absence of operations which are encoded separately):

 | Column     | Type of Data                                                    |
 | ---------- | --------------------------------------------------------------- |